-The Green Gazette focuses on green business, local communities, sustainability, green solutions, arts & culture, health & wellness, environmental issues, social equity, country living, and healthy ecosystems.
 Located in the Cariboo Region of British Columbia.
-In print: Over 10,000 readers in the Cariboo including Williams Lake, 100 Mile House, Quesnel, Bella Coola, Horsefly, Likely, Lac La Hache, and in select locations along the Fraser Canyon and in Northwest BC and beyond.
+In print: Over 10,000 readers in the Cariboo-Chilcotin including Williams Lake, 100 Mile House, Quesnel, Bella Coola, Horsefly, Likely, Lac La Hache, Prince George, and in locations along the Fraser Canyon, in Northwest BC, and beyond.

 Meet Our Team

 Lisa has lived in wild, beautiful places as long as she can remember.
-Growing up surrounded by tidal pools, coastal rainforests, and a sense of community in Northwest BC shaped her passion and commitment for caring for the world.
-Lisa has volunteered with numerous conservation groups and has worked in forestry, fisheries, bird, and plant research.
+Growing up in Northwest BC surrounded by tidal pools, coastal rainforests, and a sense of community shaped her passion and commitment in caring for the world.
+Lisa has over 25 years of field work experience in forestry, fisheries, bird, and plant research.
 She holds certificates in Professional Publication Writing and Magazine Publishing and lives in the Cariboo Region.
 Lisa juggles her passion for writing, photography, and research with time spent exploring wild places.
 Nature is her most inspiring teacher.

 Jessica is a freelance writer and editor based on beautiful Vancouver Island.
 She oversees the editorial direction of several small press run magazines in Western Canada and writes when and wherever she can about the environment, travel, construction, and design.
 She holds a BA in writing and anthropology from Vancouver Island University and has been working in publishing for 16 years.
 When she’s not hidden among piles of paper in her home office, Jessica can be found paying homage to Mother Earth on a cross-country bike ride, trail run, or camping trip with her family.